himanshuo/life-of-learning/articles/OS/lecture_5.md

 * ready_s -> ready_a : no ready_a processes in main memory, process in ready_s has higher priority than any process ready_a
 * ready_a -> cpu : scheduler
 * cpu -> ready_a : timer run out interrupt
-* cpu -> ready_s :
+* cpu -> ready_s : ? (probably something related to timer running out and the priority being low)
 * cpu -> block_a : resource request
 * block_a -> block_s : wasting memory, process in CPU state wants to use more memory, scheduler determines that it wants to run some ready_a process but to do so more memory is required
 * block_s -> ready_s : desired resource is attained (resource release)

 ### schedulers
 * long-term scheduler - if you have a lot of new processes being created, then they remain in the new state.
 A long-term scheduler determines which of these processes to put into the ready_a state.
 * intermediate-term scheduler - suspended substates to active substates
 * short-term scheduler - ready_a to cpu state